juglab/N2V_fiji/README.md

-# N2V taining in Fiji
+# N2V training in Fiji